sugaryourcoffee/secondhand/doc/upgrading-rails-3.2-to-rails-4.0.md

 And then run `$ bundle install`

+We render the generated pdf to a file.
+In the previous version 0.12.0 the generated filename was returned.
+No `pdf.generate_file` returns `nil`.
+To get the filename we have to return the filename explicitly.

+    pdf.render_file("tmp/selling_#{id}.pdf")
+    File.absolute_path("tmp/selling_#{id}.pdf")

+In the calling method we expect the old behaviour to get a file handle where we retrieve the path with `to_path`.
+In the new version we have to remove method call as we already receive the filename.

+In `app/controllers/sellings_controller.rb` we change

+    if system('lpr', @selling.to_pdf.to_path)

+to

+    if system('lpr', @selling.to_pdf)

 ## ActionController::UnknownFormat
 This error is caused by *Capybara* when clicking a link that is configured with `remote: true` and should render a *JavaScript* template.
 The `js` format is not